skamithi/f5-automation-demo/roles/f5_check_server_certs/README.md

 f5_check_server_certs
 ==============

-Checks if any certificates are expiring.
+Checks if any certificates are expiring within a particular expiration period.
+The role produces a report which is then emailed to an admin.

 Requirements
 ------------